otrv4/otrv4/otrv4.md

    * She has to send a regular Data Message at this point, to initialize the Double Ratchet correctly.
 If a plaintext message is waiting to be sent, this can be used.
 Otherwise an empty heartbeat message should be sent.
+     This data message is called "DAKE Data Message".
    * In the case that she wants to immediately send a data message:
      * Follows what is defined in the
        [When you send a Data Message](#when-you-send-a-data-message) section.